Open Enrollment

 Verifying Dependent Eligibility

-If you add new dependents, the Office of Human Resources will send a checklist form to you that gives you the steps to follow to submit the proper documentation to verify eligibility.
+If you add new dependents, the Office of Human Resources will email you instructions for submitting the proper documentation to verify eligibility.
 Use the matrix to determine what documents are acceptable to confirm your dependent’s eligibility.

 You have about four weeks to provide proper documentation.
 If documentation isn’t received by the deadline, your dependents will be removed from benefits coverage.